grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 > OpenTelemetry Collector `attributes` processor.
 Bug reports or feature requests
 > will be redirected to the upstream repository, if necessary.

-Multiple `otelcol.processor.attributes` components can be specified by giving them different labels.
+You can specify multiple `otelcol.processor.attributes` components by giving them different labels.

 ## Usage